 We have implemented the construction of quadratic Bézier curves subject to tangency and length or energy minimization constraints.
 The basic algorithm amounts to sampling candidate contact points, along the stipulated tangent or tangency circle, and evaluate the resulting arc length or bending energy.
 This very fast computation uncovers local minima that can be refined iteratively or by oversampling subregions.
 The sampling can be implemented in the GPU.
-However, based on the derived simplicity of the task and the simplicity of the domain, we elected to keep this computation in the CPU.
-Our implementation includes the option of computing the \mathbf{b}1 tangency locus, analyzed before, as well as the \mathbf{b}1 locus of the energy and arc length level sets.
+However, because of the simplicity of the task and the simplicity of the domain, we elected to keep this computation in the CPU.
+Our implementation includes the option of computing the $\mathbf{b}1$ tangency locus, analyzed before, as well as the $\mathbf{b}1$ locus of the energy and arc length level sets.
 The latter curves are computed in the GPU using continuation.

-By Propositions 4.1, the \mathbf{b}1 tangency locus is a parallel to the tangent line.
+By Propositions 4.1, the $\mathbf{b}1$ tangency locus is a parallel to the tangent line.
 By Lemma 3.1, moreover, the minimum-length solution is unique.
-We noticed empirically that the minimum length solution is achieved near a tangency at which the curve normal contains the \mathbf{b}1 control point.
+We noticed empirically that the minimum length solution is achieved near a tangency at which the curve normal contains the $\mathbf{b}1$ control point.
 This is a suitable starting point for iteratively determining the solution.
 For tangency to a circle we cannot expect a unique minimum solution.
 For instance, when the end points lie symmetrically with respect to the circle center there will be two global arc length minima.

 We measured the program performance on a desktop PC outfitted with a desktop PC running Windows Vista (32bit) with the following configuration: Intel Xeon X5460 CPU at 3.16GHz, 4GB main memory, and an nVidia GeForce GTX 285 graphics card driving a display with 2560x1600 pixels.
-The program was run in release mode.
+The program was run in release mode alongside other applications.
 Performance is impacted by whether level set loci are computed, and so we measured performance with and without this computation.
 All performance numbers are in frames per second (fps) and are obtained by moving the start or endpoint with the mouse.
-Thus, 300 fps means that the computation to update the display takes only 3.3 msec.
-The slowest computation, minimum energy tangency to a circle with level set evaluation included achieves a very respectable 275 fps (3.6 msec) - despite the high algebraic complexity.
+Thus, 500 fps means that the computation to update the display takes only 2 msec.